Mass media in North Korea: Press freedom

 Article 67 of the North Korean Constitution protects freedom of speech and freedom of the press.
 In practice, however, the press is tightly controlled by the state, and the government only allows speech that supports it and the ruling Workers' Party of Korea.
 As of 2023, North Korea occupies the last place on Reporters Without Borders' annual Press Freedom Index.

-The late Kim Jong-il's book, The Great Teacher of Journalists, advises that "newspapers carry articles in which they unfailingly hold the president in high esteem, adore him and praise him as the great revolutionary leader".
+The late Kim Jong Il's book, The Great Teacher of Journalists, advises that "newspapers carry articles in which they unfailingly hold the president in high esteem, adore him and praise him as the great revolutionary leader."
 Media reports in North Korea are often one-sided and exaggerated, playing "little or no role in gathering and disseminating vital information true to facts" and providing propaganda for the regime.

 All North Korean journalists are members of the Workers' Party.
 Candidates for journalism school must not only prove themselves ideologically clean but also come from politically reliable families.
-Journalists who do not follow the strict laws face punishment in the form of hard labour or imprisonment, or sometimes even execution, even for the smallest typing errors.
+Journalists who do not follow the strict laws face punishment in the form of hard labour or imprisonment, or sometimes even execution.
 Only news that favours the regime is permitted, whilst news that covers the economic and political problems in the country, or criticisms of the regime from abroad is not allowed.
 Domestic media and the population itself are not allowed to carry or read stories by foreign media and can be punished for doing so.

 Cult of personality

 The media have consistently upheld the personality cult of the Kim family since the country's formation.
-It frequently reported on the activities of late leader Kim Jong-il, regularly reporting on his daily activities, including "prayers" to founding leader Kim Il-sung.
-Previously, media would refer to Kim Jong-il as the "Dear Leader", though this was dropped in 2004.
-However, in January 1981, during the first few months of Kim Jong-il's entry into politics, a survey revealed economic concerns in the media, rather than upholding the cult—60% to 70% of media coverage was focused on the economy in January that year, and between January and September, 54% of editorials in the Rodong Sinmun also referred to economic problems, with only 20% on politics, 10% on reunification and 4% on foreign affairs.
+It frequently reported on the activities of late leader Kim Jong Il, regularly reporting on his daily activities, including "prayers" to founding leader Kim Il Sung.
+Previously, media would refer to Kim Jong Il as the "Dear Leader", though this was dropped in 2004.
+However, in January 1981, during the first few months of Kim Jong Il's entry into politics, a survey revealed economic concerns in the media, rather than upholding the cult—60% to 70% of media coverage was focused on the economy in January that year, and between January and September, 54% of editorials in the Rodong Sinmun also referred to economic problems, with only 20% on politics, 10% on reunification and 4% on foreign affairs.
 All indications are that this has continued under the country's third and current leader, Kim Jong-un; soon after his father's death he was acclaimed as the "Great Successor".

-Approximately 90% of airtime on international news broadcasts in North Korea is propaganda spent describing the publication of works by Kim Jong-il and showing various study groups in foreign countries, to allegedly mislead the North Korean public as to the outside world's perceptions of the country.
-When Kim Jong-il visited Russia in August 2001, official DPRK media reported Russians as being "awestruck" by the encounter, revering Kim Jong-il's ability to "stop the rain and make the sun come out".
+Approximately 90% of airtime on international news broadcasts in North Korea is propaganda spent describing the publication of works by Kim Jong Il and showing various study groups in foreign countries, to allegedly mislead the North Korean public as to the outside world's perceptions of the country.
+When Kim Jong Il visited Russia in August 2001, official DPRK media reported Russians as being "awestruck" by the encounter, revering Kim Jong Il's ability to "stop the rain and make the sun come out".